purepisces/DeepLearningSystem/hw0/hw0.md

 ## Softmax(a.k.a. cross-entropy) loss:

+## Question 3: Softmax loss

 Implement the softmax (a.k.a. cross-entropy) loss as defined in `softmax_loss()` function in `src/simple_ml.py`.
 Recall (hopefully this is review, but we'll also cover it in lecture on 9/1), that for a multi-class output that can take on values $y \in \{1,\ldots,k\}$, the softmax loss takes as input a vector of logits $z \in \mathbb{R}^k$, the true class $y \in \{1,\ldots,k\}$ returns a loss defined by

 $$\begin{equation}
 \ell_{\mathrm{softmax}}(z, y) = \log\sum_{i=1}^k \exp z_i - z_y.
 \end{equation}$$

+Note that as described in its docstring, `softmax_loss()` takes a _2D array_ of logits (i.e., the $k$ dimensional logits for a batch of different samples), plus a corresponding 1D array of true labels, and should output the _average_ softmax loss over the entire batch.
+Note that to do this correctly, you should _not_ use any loops, but do all the computation natively with numpy vectorized operations (to set expectations here, we should note for instance that our reference solution consists of a single line of code).

+Note that for "real" implementation of softmax loss you would want to scale the logits to prevent numerical overflow, but we won't worry about that here (the rest of the assignment will work fine even if you don't worry about this).

 ```python
 def softmax_loss(Z, y):